 Dear ______,___________

-(name) is a respected professional in this community.
-We have been informed that you have been spreading inaccurate and malicious information to damage their personal and professional reputation.
+(Name) is a respected professional in this community.
+We have been informed that you have been spreading inaccurate and malicious information to damage their personal and professional reputations.

 Under the laws of ________ (State), it is unlawful for an individual to make deliberate, unfounded statements with the intent of harming an individual’s reputation.